au-research/ARDC-23-things/_things/thing-14.md

 ## Getting started
 ### How unique are you?

-In Thing 8 we learned about DOIs as persistent identifiers for data, as well as their role in supporting data citation.

-What about identifiers for people?
+DOIs are persistent identifiers for data, but what about identifiers for people?
 Think about the many forms a person’s name may take or common names.
 Is the author JK Rowling the same person as Joanne Rowling and Jo Rowling?
 More than 38,000 Americans have the name James Smith.

-It’s important to know who’s who when looking at citation metrics as discussed in Thing 8.
+It’s important to know who’s who when looking at citation metrics.
 Universities, funders and publishers worldwide now use ORCID to differentiate between people with the same name by assigning a unique identifier to individuals.